-Remembering Mr. Rogers, a True-Life 'Helper' When the World Still Needs One
+Remembering Mister Rogers, a True-Life 'Helper' When the World Still Needs One

 ♫ Won’t you be my neighbor… ♫

-The TV was playing in an empty common room, tuned to WQED (which was Mr. Rogers’ home station.)
-And there he was – the sweatered one, feeding his fish, checking in with that little trolley that rolled through the wall into the Neighborhood of Make Believe, and asking me what I do with the mad that I feel.
+The TV was playing in an empty common room, tuned to WQED (which was Mister Rogers’ home station.)
+And there he was — the sweatered one, feeding his fish, checking in with that little trolley that rolled through the wall into The Neighborhood of Make Believe.
+Memories came back of him asking me what I do with the mad that I feel.
 (I had lots to spare.
 Still do.)

 It feels silly to say — it felt silly then — but I stood mesmerized.
 His show felt like a cool hand on a hot head.
 I never sat down, but I watched the whole thing.
 Afterward, I left feeling … better.

 Several days later, I got in the elevator at the paper to ride down to the lobby of the William Pitt Union.
-The doors opened, and who is standing there but Mr. Rogers.
+The doors opened, and who is standing there but Mister Rogers.
 For real.

-I thought I was hallucinating for a moment.
-But there he stood, a slim, old man in a big coat and scarf, eyes twinkling behind his glasses, a small case clasped between his hands in front of him.
+I thought I was hallucinating for a moment, but there he stood, a slim, old man in a big coat and scarf, eyes twinkling behind his glasses, a small case clasped between his hands in front of him.

 I stepped aboard the elevator, staring, and he nodded at me.
 I nodded back.
 I think.